mkudija/mkudija.github.io/reading-notes/_md/2020-12-21-Antifragile.md

 # Book VI: Via Negativa

 ## Chapter 20: Time and Fragility
-*Summary: Taleb observes how older things are more antifragile than new ones and likely t o be around (the **Lindy Effect**).
+*Summary: Taleb observes how older things are more antifragile than new ones and likely t o be around (**[[The Lindy Effect]]**).
 He opposes "neomania" or the love of the new for its own sake.
 So...read old books, learn from history, and you can bet technologies that have been around for a long time are more likely to be around in the future.*

 ## Chapter 21: Medicine, Convexity, and Opacity
 *Summary: Taleb discusses convexity effects & iatrogenics in medicine.
 Discussion of how we are suckers for theory, but should instead act like we don't have the full story.*